Svanteberg/Virtual-EEG-electrodes/README.md

  ```
     python3.7 art_eeg.py
  ```
+### Train network

 To train a network of type GN1, run

 ```
     python3.7 gn1.py
 ```

+### Use a trained network for generating new artificial data

-To use a trained model on new EEG data, find the path of the model you would like to use, and modify the script `gn1_generate_from_model.py` to use this path for loading the model.
+To use a model, that you have trained, on new EEG data, find the path of the model you would like to use, and modify the script `gn1_generate_from_model.py` to use this path for loading the model.
 Then run the script

 ```
     python3.7 gn1_generate_from_model.py